nicholasjclark/CV/docs/README.md

 **2016 - present**

 Co-supervising UQ PhD student (T. Proboste), studying population genomics and host-parasite interactions in paralysis ticks.
-This student is adapting social science methods to study host-pathogen interactions, and has already presented at two conferences
+This student is adapting social network methods to study host-pathogen interactions, and has already presented at two conferences

 **2014 - 16**